-We also run a dynamic interdisciplinary research workshop, sponsored by Warwick Humanities Research Centre, at which colleagues, guest speakers both national and international and research students can present their work – be it work in progress or advanced conference-style papers.
+We also run the Warwick Workshop for Interdisciplinary German Studies, sponsored by Warwick Humanities Research Centre, at which colleagues, guest speakers both national and international and research students can present work in progress or advanced conference-style papers.

 Please browse the links below to find out more about our research foci, current projects, forthcoming events and individual staff research specialisms.